Skip to main content

 $user_logoutGets tracked when user logs in to the app

-$notification_deliveredWill get tracked when the suprsend notification payload is received at sdk end.
+$notification_deliveredWill get tracked when the suprsend notification payload is received at SDK end.

 $notification_clickedWill get tracked when user either clicks the notification body or any action button in the notification.